kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 `Pod.Status.ContainerStatuses[i].Resources` field, this new field explains why.

 This field can be set to one of the following values:
-* `Proposed` - the proposed resize (in Spec...Resources) has not been accepted or rejected yet.
-Desired resources != Allocated resources.
 * `InProgress` - the proposed resize has been accepted and is being actuated.
-A new resize request will reset the status to `Proposed`.
+A `Deferred` or `Infeasible` resize will take precedence over `InProgress`.
   Desired resources == Allocated resources != Actual resources.
 * `Deferred` - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated.
   Desired resources != Allocated resources.